The map of the Tyne and Wear Metro

 Please, check linked websites for up to date timetables.

-Newcastle Central has ticket barriers and no platform tickets are issued.
+Newcastle Central is a closed station with ticket barriers and no platform tickets are issued.
 Manors Station (Northern Rail) is easily reached from Manors (Metro) and that will cover northbound traffic.
 The station car-park at the east end of Central Station will cover the High Level Bridge, though the sun is usually in the wrong place.
 Photographing from the top of the new Castle is good but expensive, as you have to pay an entrance fee.

 Heaton sheds - Chillingham Road Metro station

-Heaton services East Coast, Grand Central and Northern rail.
+Heaton services Virgin East Coast, Grand Central and Northern Rail.
 It has 08 class shunters.
 There has only been one open day in the last 10 years and it is not possible to visit as individuals.

 Tyne Yard (Not on the Metro)